dchigarev/modin_perf_examples/README.md

 ## Modin performance examples

-This repository contains scripts that were used to demonstrate Modin's performance for [this article](https://dchigarev.github.io/modin_perf_examples/).
+This repository contains blog posts and scripts that were used to demonstrate Modin's performance.